05 Steps to Create Terrarium Project for Kids

 5. Caring for the Terrarium

 Check the terrarium daily for a week.
 If water condenses heavily on the inside glass, remove the lid to let excess moisture evaporate.
-If the plant’s wilt, and no condensation forms, add a little water.
+If the plant wilts and no condensation forms, add a little water.
 After that, water only when the soil feels dry.
 Don’t fertilize unless the plants start to turn yellow, and then only at one-fourth the recommended rate.
 When the plants are as tall as you want them, pinch off any new growth.

 This will also encourage them to grow bushier.
 Remove any faded flowers to prevent disease.
 Once a year, add nutrients and freshen the terrarium’s appearance by scraping off the top layer and adding more potting soil.